 We monitor changes in regulation and support the forming of opinion based on our expertise.
 Our GHG emission reduction target, combined with energy efficiency measures in all our plants, reduces the risk of energy taxes.
-The 2019 projects associated with these energy efficiency measures took place in Waterford, Ireland and Milton Keynes, U.K. In both facilities we replaced the air compressor systems saving approximately 500 MT CO2e.
-The Milton Keynes facility also received a vacuum pump replacement and distribution pipework network resulting in an estimated 320 MT CO2e of annual emissions savings.
-In total, the three projects (two at Milton Keynes and one in Waterford), required an investment of \$455,500.
+The 2020 projects associated with these energy efficiency measures took place in Milton Keynes, U.K and Waterford, Ireland.
+In Milton Keynes we adjusted the variable speed drive on Kaeser575 to set points to reduce manual maintenance and ensure consistent and efficient performance, saving 1,100 MWh/year.
+In Waterford several projects were completed to increase electricity efficiency, including LED lighting installations and an air leak audit to increase efficiency within air compressors.
+Year over year, Waterford electricity efficiency increased nearly 8%.
+In total, the these projects required an estimated investment of \$130,000.
 With projects like this, we reduce the risk of future fuel/energy taxes and the impact of regulations since we are reducing our GHG emissions.
 Because energy costs are a significant cost factor for Ball, energy efficiency is being continuously improved at our plants and significant investments are made for energy projects that reduce our energy consumption.
-For example, in 2019 we invested over \$4 million in energy-related projects globally.
+For example, in 2020 we invested over \$7.8 million in energy-related projects globally.
 We also invest in our energy engineers and other personnel to implement the projects that reduce our fuel/energy dependency; therefore, reduce the risk of the impact of increased fuel/energy taxes and regulations.